 This enables businesses to play the music without the PRS PPL Music Licence.
 From a new artist perspective, this provides a great opportunity for exposure and income.
 From a user perspective, it can represent significant savings for their business.
 Depending on your size savings can range from 60-90%.

 The quality and diversity of music on offer is at an all time high and with prices in the region of £150 per annum.
 This makes a huge difference when it comes to reducing costs in a business.

 Licence Free Music – how do we do it?

-Background Sounds works with an international licencing agency to provide the very best in licence free music for businesses.
-With music cleared for use around the world and with access to over 70,000 tracks, you can be sure we have something for you.
+Background Sounds works with an international licensing agency to provide the very best in royalty free (licence free) music for businesses.
+With music cleared for use around the world and with access to a wide variety of genres you can be sure we have something for you.

 Take a sneak peek…

 On average we save our customers 60 – 90% when compared to the cost of the Music Licence.